kargnas/laravel-ai-translator/README.md

 ## Prerequisites

-- PHP 7.4 or higher
-- Laravel 8.0 or higher
+- PHP 8.0 or higher

 ## Installation